TIP 1: Turn down the volume of that self-critical voice

 Supercharge the effect by acting as if you believe these thoughts!

 How might you behave differently if you believed your compassionate self-talk?
-For example, if you believed that it’s okay not to know everything about parenting in order to be a good parent, would you spend less time reading parenting books and more time enjoying your baby?
+For example, if you believed that it’s okay not to know everything about parenting in order to be a good parent, would you spend less time reading parenting books and more time enjoying your pregnancy?